gmabaletheeanalyst/Financial_Analysis_Power_BI/README.md

 **Risk Management Requires Immediate Attention**
 Our analysis reveals concerning delinquency patterns with a substantial portion of our client base showing missed payments and escalating credit risk.
 This situation demands immediate implementation of proactive customer support programs and enhanced repayment assistance initiatives to protect our portfolio value.

-**Acquisition Cost Structure Needs Performance Alignment** Current customer acquisition costs appear standardized across our customer base regardless of individual transaction contributions, suggesting the need for performance-based acquisition benchmarks that align spending with projected customer lifetime value.
+**Credit Limit Allocation Requires Risk-Based Differentiation** Current credit limit distribution shows minimal variation between loan and non-loan customers, with averages of $8.53K and $8.65K respectively, indicating the need for risk-adjusted credit assessment frameworks that align credit exposure with individual borrowing behavior and repayment capacity profiles.